chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 {{< warning >}}

-- The below steps won't work for Automate HA AWS Managed.
+- The below steps won't work for Automate HA with AWS Managed.

 {{< /warning >}}